-Overclocking a monitor means to increase its refresh rate for smoother operation.
+Overclocking a monitor means increasing its refresh rate for smoother operation.
 Keep in mind that not every monitor is overclockable and you can check it from the settings.
-Overclocking monitor is very helpful in gaming if you own a graphics card that can provide very high fps.
-If you are getting 100+fps but your monitor has only 60Hz refresh rate, then you aren’t enjoying those 40 extra fps.
+Overclocking a monitor is very helpful in gaming if you own a graphics card that can provide very high fps.
+If you are getting 100+ fps but your monitor has only a 60Hz refresh rate, then you aren’t enjoying those 40 extra fps.

 If you don’t own a graphics card, then you can go to the Display Settings by right-clicking on the empty space on your desktop in Windows 10.
 From here, go to the Advanced Display Settings and head to Display Adapter Properties.
 From there you can change the refresh rate to the highest your monitor can support.

 Acknowledge The Importance Of Updates

 While most of us get annoyed by seeing a new Windows update notification, most people still probably don’t know how important is to update Windows and only realize it when they encounter some serious problems.
 Using latest-gen CPUs from Intel or AMD on an un-updated Windows can result in frequent crashes and hangs and there is no way to know it.

 Whenever you build your PC, it’s compulsory to update the Windows right away, in the beginning, to stop these problems from occurring and make your OS completely compatible with other drivers and programs that your system will use.

 You can check out our guide on what software to install after building a new PC.